KevinBatdorf/image-filters/readme.txt

 - Wraps around the core image block, doesn't filter it.

 = More coming =
-I may expand this block to include more image editing features such as watermarking, resizing, cropping, more filters, and more.
+I may expand this block to include more image editing features such as watermarking, resizing, cropping, more filters, image blending, and more.
 Open an issue if you have any feature requests, or show support by leavign a review.

 == Installation ==